yangqiseven/Raspberry-Pi-distance-alarm-project/README.md

 The all code about this project are already shows in the 'Code' repository.

+## Video
+Our video is already upload to the youtube, the link: https://www.youtube.com/watch?v=UxOVLZZUPRQ

 ## Responsibility

 Hardware, software and web writing -------Shengbo Zang